South Carolina Code of Laws

 ARREST, PROCESS, SEARCHES AND SEIZURES

-Circumstances where any person may arrest a felon or thief.
+SECTION 17-13-10.
+Circumstances when any person may arrest a felon or thief.

 Upon (a) view of a felony committed, (b) certain information that a felony has been committed or (c) view of a larceny committed, any person may arrest the felon or thief and take him to a judge or magistrate, to be dealt with according to law.